yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 FIFO-Grouping ('FG') enables reading/taking certain space entries in FIFO order (by order of insertion), and is mainly used as an enhancement of the openspaces polling-containers.
 When a property is declared with the `SpaceFifoGroupingProperty` attribute ('the FG designated property'), a read/take operation with the `FIFO_GROUPING_POLL` modifier will return all space entries that match the selection template in FIFO order.
 Different values of the FG property define groups of space entries that match that value - FIFO ordering exists within each group and not between different groups.

-{note}**Exclusivity**
+{% note %}
+**Exclusivity**
 The selected group is locked until the operation is terminated- the operation transaction is committed/ aborted.
-See the [Exclusivity|FIFO Grouping#Exclusivity] section for more elaborations.{note}
+See the [Exclusivity|FIFO Grouping#Exclusivity] section for more elaborations.
+{% endnote %}

 # Method Of Operation